Beachy String Lights

 Coastal and Beach Décor Ideas:

-Quick note: We have provided links to make it easy to purchase supplies online and so you know what to look for in a local shop.
-As an Amazon Associate, we may earn from qualifying purchases made when you click on our Amazon links and make purchases on Amazon, but please purchase items wherever it works best for you.
-Thanks!
+Quick note: We sometimes provide links on the Beachcombing website to make it easy to find or purchase products, some of which are on Amazon.com.
+As an Amazon Associate, we may earn from qualifying purchases made when you click and make purchases on Amazon, but please feel free to purchase items wherever it works best for you.